LeaVerou/htest/docs/js/README.md

 ## Defining tests

 Tests are defined and grouped by object literals with a defined structure.
-Each of these objects can contain child tests, its own test, both, or even neither.
+Each of these objects can either be a test, or contain child tests.
-There is no strict distinction between tests and groups of tests, you decide how you want to organize your testsuite, and the syntax is designed to make it easier to evolve it over time.
+All properties work across both: if a property doesn’t directly apply to a group, it inherits down to the tests it contains.

-The main idea is that a lot of these properties inherit down to descendants unless overridden, allowing you to only specify what’s different in each test.
+This allows you to only specify what is different in each test, and makes it easier to evolve the testsuite over time.

 ### Defining the test: `run`, `args`, `data`